How to Use Allowances in Residential Construction

 Slowing down your pre-construction process is a good idea because it allows you to get more definition from your clients so you can understand their needs and wants, set more realistic construction allowance ranges, and use fewer allowances overall.

-For example, if you set a flooring allowance for $5/square foot and your vendor only offers one choice at that price point, your client will feel like they aren't being given a choice other than to spend more money.
-And they'll also be worried about this cascading throughout the project when making final selections on everything else.
+For example, if you set a flooring allowance of $8/square foot and there are limited options at that price point, your client will feel like they aren't being given a choice other than to spend more money.
+They'll also be worried about this cascading throughout the project when making final selections on everything else.

 One of the biggest pain points residential home builders feel is having to justify their pricing after clients price-check online (because we know they will).

-Regardless of whether you are fixed-cost or cost-plus, speak in dollar-for-dollar terms regarding allowances to avoid fracturing client trust early in the process and having clients question everything else along the way.
+Whether you are fixed-cost or cost-plus, speak in dollar-for-dollar terms regarding allowances to avoid fracturing client trust early in the process and having clients question everything else.

 Determine if you will (or won't) pass along discounts to your clients.

-If you are going to provide the additional discount(s) you receive, discuss it with clients during the pre-construction process, so they know what to expect.
+If you are going to provide the additional discount(s) you receive, discuss them with clients during the pre-construction process, so they know what to expect.

 Passing on supplier and vendor discounts is entirely at your discretion and should align with what you feel works best as a fixed-cost or cost-plus builder.